Samsung/tizen-docs/docs/application/dotnet/guides/app-management/data-control.md

 2. Implement the consumer application.

     The consumer sends a select request to the provider.
-When the provider responds by sending a `Tizen.Applications.DataControl.SelectResult` instance, the `OnSelectResult()` method of the [Tizen.Applications.DataControl.Consumer](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.DataControl.Consumer.html) class is called:
+When the provider responds by sending a `Tizen.Applications.DataControl.SelectResult` instance, the `OnSelectResult()` method of the [Tizen.Applications.DataControl.Consumer](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.DataControl.Consumer.html) class is called:

-    ```
+    ```csharp
     public class MyConsumer : Consumer
     {
         protected override void OnSelectResult(SelectResult result)